ronsarafian/HousePricePrediction/README.md

----
-title: "House Price Prediction"
+# "House Price Prediction"
-author: "Ron Sarafian"
-output: html_document
----
+Ron Sarafian

 The following is part of my submission for the [kaggle][1] House Prices competition.
 The goal is to predict House price using advanced Machine Learning methods.